Emmotes/ic_modron_library/docs/diana.md

 {:/nomarkdown}
 </span>

-The Dexterous and Lawful cores are so far ahead of the other cores that they are really the only choices for Diana.
-Choose whichever you have the more favourable pipes for.
+The Dexterous and Lawful cores are far enough ahead of the Strong core that they are the best ones to use for Diana.
+That said - you could potentially use the Strong core if the pipes you have favour it.

 Remember that the Dexterous and Lawful Cores have variable damage.
 Please see the [Variable Core Damage Information](/#variablesTab){:target="_blank"} tab for more detailed information.